 Ok, so now that we know what a POS system is and what features we might be on the lookout for, how do we choose one?
 It can certainly seem daunting, but don’t worry your pretty little head.
 We’re going to help guide you so you can narrow it down to just a few options so you don’t stab yourself in the neck with a pencil from overwhelm.

 Just follow this simple 5-step plan, and by the time you’ve completed step 5, you will have decided on your new POS system, which means you can move on to the next task on your list (blech!).

 STEP 1: DETERMINE THE FEATURES YOU NEED

+We just covered what to look for depending on your style.
 Many of the POS systems out there have similar features, but some simply do them better than others.
-Some of those features are online ordering, menu management, accounting for labor, payroll, sales, scheduling, to-go ordering, comps, discounts, rewards and loyalty program, table and customer management…the list goes on and on, so you’ll need to decide which features you need the most, and not just the features that sound cool.
+As already mentioned, some of those features are online ordering, menu management, accounting for labor, payroll, sales, scheduling, to-go ordering, comps, discounts, rewards and loyalty program, table and customer management…the list goes on and on, so you’ll need to decide which features you need the most, and not just the features that sound cool.